EI2030/Low-power-E-Paper-OS/README.md

 3-31-2026
 --

 This project has existed for over 5 years.
 I am thankful for my sole developer, Vedula, who joined in February 2025, along with EI2030 and NLNet.
-It had been Homesteading the Noosphere for over nearly 5 years because it is too advanced and too expensive for most people's time.
+It had been Homesteading the Noosphere for nearly 5 years because it is too advanced and too expensive for most people's time.

 https://en.wikipedia.org/wiki/Homesteading_the_Noosphere